rydmike/flex_color_scheme/README.md

 theme definition property and `FlexThemeData.dark` to `darkTheme`.
-For both `FlexThemeData` dark and light we set the `scheme` property to `FlexScheme.mandyRed` to use the "Oh Mandy red" scheme colors and get matching light and dark themes based on its color defintions.
+For both `FlexThemeData` dark and light we set the `scheme` property to `FlexScheme.mandyRed` to use the "Oh Mandy red" scheme colors and get matching light and dark themes based on its color definitions.

 The three line modified `MaterialApp` of the Flutter default counter app
 becomes: